data61/PSL/SeLFiE/Example/nearest_neighbors.md

-# Heuristics useful to predict how to apply induction in Nearest_Neighborst.thy
+# Heuristics useful to predict how to apply induction in Nearest_Neighborst.thy in KD_Tree

 - [ ] proof of `set_nns` in line 189
    - `lemma set (nearest_nbors n ps p kdt) ⊆ set_kdt kdt ∪ set ps`